Cover photo retrieved from Daily Mail. 5 minute read.

 Still unsure, Brooke shared screenshots of her correspondence with makeup artist groups on Facebook and found other artists with the same experience.
 One artist, Rachel, had reached out to the actual team at Brides and received a shocked reply warning her not to respond, that their security team would work on addressing the scam right away.

-Brides has since published a notice about the scam on their site.
+Brides then published a notice about the scam on their site.

 Brooke was shocked when other makeup artists told her the scam was linked to a human trafficking ring trying to trick artists out of thousands of dollars, or even more likely lure them to hotel rooms to be sexually exploited.
 Because of the thorough, seemingly professional emails and her family’s support of her dreams, Brooke was excited and might have moved forward with the offer.